Coal-fired power station

 A coal-fired power station or coal power plant is a thermal power station which burns coal to generate electricity.
 Worldwide there are about 2,500 coal-fired power stations, on average capable of generating a gigawatt each.
-(Note: the number 7120 in the cite is actually the number of units - as explained by Global Energy Monitor plants may have more than one unit) They generate about a third of the world's electricity, but cause many illnesses and the most early deaths per unit of energy produced, mainly from air pollution.
+(Note: The number 7120 in the cite is actually the number of units - as explained by Global Energy Monitor plants may have more than one unit.)
+They generate about a third of the world's electricity, but cause many illnesses and the most early deaths per unit of energy produced, mainly from air pollution.
 World installed capacity doubled from 2000 to 2023 and increased 2% in 2023.

 A coal-fired power station is a type of fossil fuel power station.
 The coal is usually pulverized and then burned in a pulverized coal-fired boiler.
 The furnace heat converts boiler water to steam, which is then used to spin turbines that turn generators.
 Thus chemical energy stored in coal is converted successively into thermal energy, mechanical energy and, finally, electrical energy.

 Coal-fired power stations are the largest single contributor to climate change, releasing approximately 12 billion tonnes of carbon dioxide annually, about one-fifth of global greenhouse gas emissions.
 China accounts for over half of global coal-fired electricity generation.
-While the total number of operational coal plants began declining in 2020, due to retirements in Europe and the Americas, construction continues in Asia, primarily in China.
+While the total number of operational coal plants began declining in 2020, due to retirements in Europe and the Americas, construction continues in Asia, primarily in China and Southeast Asia.
 The profitability of some plants is maintained by externalities, as the health and environmental costs of coal production and use are not fully reflected in electricity prices.
 However, newer plants face the risk of becoming stranded assets.
+This is a particular risk in Southeast Asia, one of the world regions with the highest growth in coal power plants.

 The UN Secretary General has called for OECD nations to phase out coal-fired generation by 2030, and the rest of the world by 2040.